 B.Sc.
-(Hons.) in Food, Nutrition and Dietetics (BFND)
+(Hons.) in Nutrition and Dietetics

-Know More About B.Sc.
-(Hons.) in Food, Nutrition and Dietetics (BFND)
+B.Sc.
+(Hons.) in Nutrition and Dietetics

 The B.Sc Food, Nutrition & Dietetics course curriculum is specially designed to encompass different areas of expertise namely Food processing, Food analysis & quality control, Clinical Nutrition, Dietetics, Sports Nutrition, Nutraceuticals, Functional foods and Food product development.
 The course curriculum is expanded and diversified to meet the emerging needs and challenges in the area of Food, Nutrition & Dietetics.
 The programme is fortified by the internship /industrial training amalgamated with project work and strengthened by industrial visits, capacity building programmes, and organizing nutrition education programmes for rural and tribal communities and industrial canteens.